 A unique AES key is established between each node and the coordinator using Elliptic Curve Diffie-Helman (ECDH).
 So even if one node is compromised, data from the rest of the network is still secured.

-RIIoT users can also opt-in for end-to-end security to encrypt data all the way from end node to user cloud application.
+RIIoT users can also opt-in for end-to-end security to encrypt data all the way from the end node to the user cloud application.
 With end-to-end security, data is protected from eavesdropping or modification even in the gateway that is responsible for routing.

 RIIoT users can also use a “whitelist” so only approved nodes are accepted into the network.
 A whitelist requires a verification of the node’s security credentials prior to it joining the RIIoT network.

 Your product will be future-proofed by RIIoT’s over-the-air updates.
 OTA updates are possible because of RIIoT’s two-way communication channel and the module’s internal flash memory.

 You can upgrade your RIIoT nodes in the field with new sensor/actuator interfaces, new signal processing algorithms, and updated security patches.
 You can also keep the underlying RF system firmware current using RIIoT Over-the-Air updates.